OlgaCortez/node-db-challenge/README.md

 Demonstrate your understanding of this week's concepts by answering the following free-form questions.
 Edit this document to include your answers after each question.
 Make sure to leave a blank line above and below your answer so it is clear and easy to read by your project manager.

 - [ ] Explain the difference between `Relational Databases` and `SQL`.
+Relational db is the tables and data representing info on the db and SQL is the tool we use to manage, write and navigate the db.

 - [ ] Why do tables need a `primary key`?
+To make sure each time an item or record is unique in order to find it on the db

 - [ ] What is the name given to a table column that references the primary key on another table.
+Foreign Keys (FK)

 - [ ] What do we need in order to have a _many to many_ relationship between two tables.
+An additional table to be in between.

 ## Minimum Viable Product